sharetribe/flex-docs/src/docs/background/how-to-integrate-3rd-party-payment-gateway/index.md

 The PCI Security Standards Council offers several SAQ questionnaire documents.
 The one you should choose depends ons your payment integration.

-If you outsource credit card information processing to a PCI-compliant 3rd-party payment gateway, the required questionnaire is [Self-Assessment Questionnaire A (SAQ A)](https://www.pcisecuritystandards.org/documents/PCI-DSS-v3_2_1-SAQ-A.pdf).
+If you outsource credit card information processing to a PCI-compliant 3rd-party payment gateway, the required questionnaire is [Self-Assessment Questionnaire A (SAQ A)][pci-saq-a-pdf].
 The SAQ A is relatively short (24 yes/no questions).

 Some payment gateways prefill the questionnaire for you.
-[This is, for example, what Stripe does.](https://stripe.com/en-fi/guides/pci-compliance#how-stripe-helps-organizations-achieve-and-maintain-pci-compliance)
+[This is, for example, what Stripe does.][stripe-how-helps-pci]

 ### When and where do I submit the Self-Assessment Questionnaire?